-Bali offers so much for families, and the locals are truly warm and friendly, especially with children.
-From the days spent at the amazing pools at Padma Legian Resort, to meeting the monkeys of Ubud Monkey Forest, to bounding around the island of Nusa Lembongan on a golf buggy and so many adventures in between, there was a lot that made this an incredible family holiday.
+Bali, Indonesia offers so much for families, and the locals are truly warm and friendly, especially with children.
+From the days spent at the amazing pools at Padma Legian Resort, to meeting the monkeys of Ubud Monkey Forest, to bounding around the island of Nusa Lembongan on a golf buggy and so many adventures in between, there was a lot that made our trip to Bali an incredible family holiday.

 Where We Stayed